projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 This guide will help you get started with ACRN.
 We'll show how to prepare a build environment on your development computer.
 Then we'll walk through the steps to set up a simple ACRN configuration on a target system.
-The configuration is based on the ACRN predefined **shared** scenario and consists of an ACRN hypervisor, Service VM, and six User VMs, but we'll launch only one User VM, as illustrated in this figure:
+The configuration is an ACRN shared scenario and consists of an ACRN hypervisor, Service VM, and one post-launched User VM as illustrated in this figure:

 .. image:: ./images/gsg_scenario-1-0.75x.png